Brazilian cuisine: Southeast Brazil's cuisine

-In Rio de Janeiro, São Paulo, Espírito Santo, and Minas Gerais, feijoada is popular, especially as a Wednesday or Saturday lunch.
+In the states of Rio de Janeiro, São Paulo, Espírito Santo, and Minas Gerais, feijoada is popular, especially as a Wednesday or Saturday lunch.
 Also consumed frequently is picadinho (literally, diced meat) and rice and beans.
 In Rio de Janeiro, besides the feijoada, a popular plate is any variation of grilled beef fillet, rice and beans, farofa, fried garlic and fried potatoes (batatas portuguesas), commonly called filé à Osvaldo Aranha.
 Seafood is very popular in coastal areas, as is roasted chicken (galeto).
 The strong Portuguese heritage also endowed the city with a taste for bolinhos de bacalhau (fried cod fritters), one of the most common street foods there.

 In São Paulo, a typical dish is virado à paulista, made with rice, virado de feijão (similar to a tutu), sauteed kale, fried plantains or bananas and pork chops.
 São Paulo is also the home of pastel, a food consisting of thin pastry envelopes wrapped around assorted fillings, then deep-fried in vegetable oil.
 It is a common belief that they originated when Chinese and Japanese immigrants adapted the recipe of fried spring rolls to sell as snacks at weekly street markets.
 São Paulo is also known for parmegianna.

+The countryside of São Paulo also has its own individual cuisine.
+Among notable examples is the farofa de Iça [pt] (farofa made out of the abdomen of the Saúva), the snack bolinho caipira [pt], Taiada [pt] (a candy made of sugarcane) and Torta Holandesa, a dessert invented in Campinas.
+The state has an itinerant cultural festival known as Revelando São Paulo, which travels the state showing the different cuisines of every region.

 In Minas Gerais, the regional dishes include corn, pork, beans, chicken (including the very typical dish frango com quiabo, or chicken with okra), tutu de feijão (puréed beans mixed with cassava flour), and local soft-ripened traditional cheeses.
+It also is known for its soups, such as Canjiquinha, a soup made with corn, pork ribs, lettuce, pepper and spices.

 In Espírito Santo, there is significant Italian and German influence in local dishes, both savory and sweet.
 The state dish, though, is of Amerindian origin, called moqueca capixaba, which is a tomato and fish stew traditionally prepared in a panela de Goiabeiras (pot made of clay from Goiabeiras district in Vitória).
 Amerindian and Italian cuisine are the two main pillars of Capixaba cuisine.
 Seafood dishes, in general, are very popular in Espírito Santo, but unlike other Amerindian dishes, the use of olive oil is almost mandatory.
 Bobó de camarão, torta capixaba, and polenta are also very popular.